samuelmyoussef/SofaGym/sofagym/envs/Trunk/README.md

 ## Description
 The elephant trunk manipulator is an articulated tendon-driven soft manipulator that is actuated using cables.
-The aim of the Trunk environment is to bring the trunk’s tip to a certain position within its workspace.
+The aim of the `Trunk` environment is to bring the trunk’s tip to a certain position within its workspace.

 ## Action Space
 The  trunk  is  controlled  by  eight  cables  that can be contracted or extended by one unit.
 There are therefore `16` possible actions.
 The action space presented here is discrete but could easily be ex-tended to become continuous.

-The action shape is `(1,)` in the range `{0, 15}`.
+The action can take a value in the range `{0, 15}`.
 Actions from 0 to 7 extend the appropriate cable by `+1` displacement, while actions from 8 to 15 contract it by -1 displacement unit.

 - 0: cable 0, extension
 - 1: cable 1, extension